TheThingSystem/steward/nodewiki/steward/Simple.md

           , diagnostic  : 'no such thingID'
           }
         }

+        // other results, if any, go here...
       }
     }

 ### Observe and Report Events
-The _observe_ message is sent by the steward to the ipmlementation to ask it to observe one or more events:
+The _observe_ message is sent by the steward to the implementation to ask it to observe one or more events:

     { path              : '/api/v1/observe'
     , requestID         : 6